metasoarous/catalysis/README.md

 ## Usage

-To get running, clone, and cd into the project directory (`datsys`).
+To get running, create a new app using the datsys template, cd in and fire up your repl:

 ```
+lein new datsys yourapp
+cd yourapp
 lein repl
 ```